 To JOIN US look up this section: http://www.mothersathomematter.co.uk/join-us

-A new FACEBOOK 'page' has just been set up called MOTHERS AT HOME MATTER TOO linked from this page.
-People are keen to share ideas about how we can challenge family policy and start to build a more family friendly society - one where home life and invisible 'care' work is valued.
+Our FACEBOOK 'page' MOTHERS AT HOME MATTER TOO is linked from this website.
+Connect with us to share ideas about how we can challenge family policy and start to build a more family friendly society - one where home life and invisible 'care' work is valued.

-Our second aim is to enhance the status and self-esteem of mothers at home.
-A mother working in her own home makes a vital contribution to the welfare of society.
+MAHM believes that a mother working in her own home makes a vital contribution to the welfare of society.
 This should be recognised and respected.
-We need politicians to hear the voices and concerns and priorities of mothers at home - it's not a stage that lasts forever, but it's arguably the most important stage of all.
+We need politicians to understand our concerns and priorities - it's not a stage that lasts forever, but it's arguably the most important stage of all.
 We challenge a system which, despite decades of feminism and equal rights, continually downgrades the work of mothers (or home-dads - basically anyone who looks after dependents ) during the caring years.

 Who are our members?

 Membership is open to mothers, fathers, grandparents, working parents and anyone who supports our aims, regardless of working status, age or marital status.
 You don't have to have children of your own to join.
 We are a diverse group of people with different backgrounds, education and political leanings.
 Many of us are mothers who, against all the social and financial odds, are at home with our families because this is where we feel we're needed at this particular point in time.
 Some mothers work from home or have moved on to part-time employment, but continue to support us - and some are back in full time paid work responding to changing family circumstances.
-We also get messages of support from other groups - eg health visitors, researchers, parenting workers, teachers, childminding mothers, as well as politicians and journalists, themselves parents, who are aware of every child's need for loving care.
+We also get messages of support from other groups - eg health visitors, researchers, parenting workers, teachers, childminding mothers, as well as politicians and journalists.